Common loon with chicks Photo by Larry Master/www.masterimages.org

 Come any time and see black-backed woodpecker, boreal chickadee and gray jay.
 Visit in spring/summer and see local breeders like Bicknell’s thrush, blackpoll warbler and yellow-bellied flycatcher.
 Go on a tour in autumn/winter and find both crossbills or hoary redpoll, rough-legged hawks and maybe a northern hawk owl.

-John and Pat Thaxton birded the Adirondacks relentlessly for the past twenty-five years—they know the turf and its avian denizens and visitors.
+John and Pat Thaxton birded the Adirondacks relentlessly for the past thirty-one years—they know the turf and its avian denizens and visitors.
 And they know the hotspots.

 Go on an Adirondack Birding Tour with the Thaxtons.